imbasimba/toasty/docs/overview.rst

 Overview: What is Toasting?
 ===========================

-So, toasty_ is for TOASTing.
+So, toasty_ is for toasting.
 What does that even mean?

 .. _toasty: https://toasty.readthedocs.io/